basilmohd/devtinder/Frontend/Notes.md

     - user feed page creation with user card
     - Edit profile page creation with side by side card display

+    - New Page -to show all connections
+    - New Page - to show all requests
+    - Implement reviewRequest api to accept or reject requests
+    - update state to remove request once accepted/rejected

+    - Implement Send/ignore connection request
+    - Implement Signup page
+    - E2E testing

 Body
   - Navbar
   - Route=/ => feed